MicrosoftDocs/memdocs/memdocs/intune/apps/apps-deploy.md

 Steps to assign a Managed Google Play app to unmanaged devices:

 1. Connect your Intune tenant to managed Google Play.
-If you have already done this in order to manage Android Enterprise work profile, dedicated, or fully managed devices, you do not need to do it again.
+If you have already done this in order to manage Android Enterprise work profile, dedicated, fully managed, or corporate-owned work profile devices, you do not need to do it again.
 2. Add apps from managed Google Play to your Intune console.
 3. Target managed Google Play apps as **Available with or without enrollment** to the desired user group. **Required** and **Uninstall** app targeting are not supported for non-enrolled devices.
 4. Assign an App Protection Policy to the user group.